 Candidates who are unsuccessful in defense of their dissertations will discuss with their committee the best way to proceed.

 Editing of the dissertation must be completed within the 90-day deadline.
 All DMiss students are required to employ professional editing services after successful defense of their dissertation and after the dissertation Mentor approves all final, required changes.
-Students must use an editor from the "Approved DMiss Dissertation Editor LIst" which can be obtained from the DMiss Coordinator.
+Students must use an editor from the "Approved DMiss Dissertation Editor List" which can be obtained from the DMiss Coordinator.

-Degree Completion Policy
+7-Year Limit for Degree Completion

 In order to ensure that a degree, when granted, represents education that is reasonably focused (not acquired a little at a time over an unreasonably long period of time) and current, requirements for a degree must normally represent credit earned within a certain period of time.
 For the Doctor of Missiology, this period has been set at seven (7) years.